rp2215/csv-quality-checker/README.md

 A Python command-line tool for checking the quality of CSV files and generating clear reports for review

+The project supports both a CLI and a flask web interface

 ---

 ## Overview

 CSV Data Quality Checker helps identify common data quality issues in CSV datasets

-The tool can display reports in the terminal, save reports as Markdown files, or both.
-It also supports batch processing, recursive folder scanning, custom report names, and progress messages during larger batch runs.
+The tool can display generated reports in following formats:

+- In terminal
+- As a saved Markdown file
+- On the web interface

 ---